PaulBlanche/frugal/README.md

 That's the difference between Frugal and Next.js for example.
 Next.js will bundle the whole JSX (even the static parts), and ship it alongside a static rendering in html.
 So everything static is send twice (one time in the html, and then in uncompressed form in the JS bundle), and the browser has to do rendering twice (one time with the html, and then by parsing and executing a JS bundle that mutate the DOM).

-With Frugal, we lose the ability to do client side navigation, because the JS does not have all the information to render the pages we navigate to (since only the dynamic parts are in the JS), but we make it up by having small cacheable pages (so roundtrip to the server a quick and infrequent).
+With Frugal, we lose the ability to do client-side navigation, because the JS does not have all the information to render the pages we navigate to (since only the dynamic parts are in the JS), but we make it up by having small cacheable pages (so roundtrip to the server a quick and infrequent).

 Compared to Next.js, Frugal is less opinionated: